dmitrytoropchin/doxyjs/README.md

     Here `Argument` will be used as base class of `Event`.

-*   Classes brief description and constructor's parameters are extracted from next comment:
+*   Class'es brief description and constructor's parameters are extracted from next comment:

     ```javascript
     /*!